List of diplomatic missions in Albania

 This article lists diplomatic missions resident in Albania.
-At present, the capital city of Tirana hosts 39 embassies and a Delegation of the European Commission.
+At present, the capital city of Tirana hosts 43 embassies and a Delegation of the European Commission.
+The southern cities of Gjirokastër, Korçë, and Vlorë, each host one career consulate-general.

 Several other countries have ambassadors accredited to Albania, with most being resident in Athens or Rome.

 Honorary consulates and trade missions are omitted from this listing.